 Therefore, under both the land acquisition legislations, landowners have been incentivised to challenge their awards, in the hope that they will receive a much higher compensation package from the courts/Authority.
-As mentioned above, in a majority of cases in analysed in this study compensation has been the main point of the challenge.
+As mentioned above, in a majority of cases analysed in this study compensation has been the main point of the challenge.

-Reference courts (district courts hearing appeals from the decision of the land acquisition officer) have almost always enhanced compensation owed to landowners.
-Despite the increase in compensation by the reference courts, people still approached High Courts, seeking a further increase in compensation.
+Reference courts (district courts hearing references from the decision of the land acquisition officer) have almost always enhanced compensation owed to landowners.
+Despite the increase in compensation by the reference courts, people still approached high courts, seeking a further increase in compensation.
 62.2% of the total land acquisition cases before the Bombay High Court in the period of study were instituted by individuals or companies.
 Government appeals contributed to 37.8% of the total land acquisition litigation.
 In Karnataka, the share of litigation of individuals and companies is higher at 74.25%.
 Government appeals contributed to 25.75% of the total land acquisition litigation in our sample of Karnataka High Court cases.
-Even if parties approach the High Court on the issue of compensation, the Courts do not always decide these cases on technical issues.
+Even if parties approach the High Court on the issue of compensation, the Courts do not always decide these cases on the issue of compensation only.
+In some cases, the Courts decide these cases on technical issues.